Oliver-Siren/CCM/salt/Installation instructions.md

 > **Note:**
 > - This guide was tested using Salt version 2017.7.2 (October 9, 2017) and Xubuntu as a master
 > - You can also opt to install Salt master directly from the package repository, but the following guide installs the latest version
-> - If you have firewall up, you should open the ports 4505-4506/tcp for salt
+> - If you have firewall up, you should open the ports 4505-4506/tcp for Salt

 First, you should start with the installation of your Salt master.

-In terminal you should first start with updating your package repository with:
+In Terminal, you should begin with updating your package repository with:

 `sudo apt-get update`

-Next you can move on to installing Curl which is used to getting the latest Salt version:
+Next you can move on to installing Curl, which is used to getting the latest Salt version:

 `sudo apt install -y curl`